Sampford Courtenay, St Andrew's Church

 Coldridge, St Matthew's Church - 5.7 miles (Historic Church)

 Spinsters' Rock Burial Chamber - 7.8 miles (Prehistoric Site)

 Chulmleigh, St Mary Magdalene Church - 8.7 miles (Historic Church)

-Nearest Accommodation to Sampford Courtenay, St Andrew's Church:
+Nearest Holiday Cottages to Sampford Courtenay, St Andrew's Church: